 Dr. Barbara Lukert and Rev. Lee Johnson have been presenting their recent work, "Scripture, Science, and Sexuality," at numerous locations in the Great Plains Annual Conference.
 Their work integrates recent scientific research on genetic and hormonal determinants of human sexuality with scripture and faith.
 Both Lukert and Johnson hope their work lends another way of considering a United Methodist response to human sexuality.

-For more information about their speaking tour, or to arrange a similar event at your church, please call the church office at 913.432.5573 or email Rev. Johnson at .
+Pre-COVID, they have spoken on their research to interested groups and/or churches.
+To inquire about setting up a similar event at your church or with your group once coronavirus has passed, please call the church office at 913.432.5573 or email Rev. Johnson at .

 Dr. Lukert is Professor of Medicine Emerita at the University of Kansas School of Medicine in Kansas City, Kansas.
 She practiced Endocrinology at the university for over 30 years.
 She is a member of Asbury United Methodist Church in Prairie Village.
 Rev. Johnson has served churches in the Great Plains Annual Conference for more than 30 years.
 He is currently the Pastor of Congregational Care at Asbury.

-Below is their article that was published earlier this year.
+Below is their article that was published in January of 2019.